ottiferous/ManBot/README.markdown

     Look, thats how it works on a Mac.
 I didn't make it this way I'm just working with what I have.
 Don't blame me.

+How do I run this again?

+    Its a command line application.
+Make sure you are in a command prompt and in the same directory as the code you just downloaded.
+Now when you type the invocation command it will take over.

+Whats Terminal?

+    Go away.
+You shouldn't be on Github.